GAURAVSri123/DSE-Dataprivacy-Praticals/Practical6.md

 ### 5. Data Remaining During Deletion Period

-When an account deletion request is submitted, LeetCode maintains the data during a 15-day cool-off period.
+When an account deletion request is submitted, HackerRank maintains the data during a 15-day cool-off period.
 Although the information is not visible to other users during this period, it is still retained by the service.

 ### 6. Community Posts

-Some comments and community posts may remain after an account is deleted, although LeetCode states that such content may be displayed anonymously.
+Some comments and community posts may remain after an account is deleted, although HackerRank states that such content may be displayed anonymously.

 ---